spatie/data-transfer-object/README.md

 ## External tools

 - [json2dto](https://json2dto.atymic.dev): a GUI to convert JSON objects to DTO classes (with nesting support).
 Also provides a [CLI tool](https://github.com/atymic/json2dto#cli-tool) for local usage.
-- [Data Transfer Object Factory](https://github.com/anteris-dev/data-transfer-object-factory): generates a DTO instance or collection with fake data based on its definition.
-Supports type casting and doc blocks.
+- [Data Transfer Object Factory](https://github.com/anteris-dev/data-transfer-object-factory): Intelligently generates a DTO instance using the correct content for your properties based on its name and type.

 ## Credits